 1 Parts of the interface

-The editor is divided into several pages which you can switch between using the buttons at the top of the window.
+The editor is divided into several pages which are accessed through the THERMOS logo in the top right hand corner.

 1.1 Map page